bjartek/go-with-the-flow/README.md

 - When specifying extra accounts that are created on emulator they are created in alphabetical order, the addresses the emulator assign is always fixed.
 - tldr; Name your stakeholder accounts in alphabetical order
+- When writing integration tests, tests must be in the same folder as flow.json with contracts and transactions/scripts in subdirectories in order for the path resolver to work correctly

 ### Note on v2